Take Me Down to Paradise Hillin’, Where the Grass is Green and the Girls are Swillin’

 Oops.
 I mean the winery.

-It’s all sort of weird, but I credit the owners for building their Macaroni Grille in such a way as to attempt to transport visitors to some Tuscan region.
+It’s sort of a weird location, but I credit the owners for building their Macaroni Grille in such a way as to attempt to transport visitors to some Tuscan region.
 They did a great job with that, no doubt about it.

 But I’d guess their neighbors would disagree, especially on Saturday afternoons.